chris-armstrong/gnustep-chef-bootstrap/README.md

 # gnustep-chef-bootstrap

 This is a Vagrant configuration together with a Chef cookbook for creating a GNUstep virtual machine suitable for development.
-It currently only supports
-Ubuntu 14.04 with x86_64.
+It currently only supports a guest of Ubuntu 14.04 with x86_64.
 It will download a template virtual machine, and then configure the prerequisite packages before downloading and compiling the
 GNUstep source code.
 It also creates a development user and installs XWindows with Window Maker window manager for use.

 ## Getting Started